 Computational Vision U. Minn.
-Psy 5036 Daniel Kersten Lecture 25: Perceptual integration, Cooperative Computation
+Psy 5036 Daniel Kersten

+Lecture 23: Perceptual integration & cooperative computation

 Initialize

 Spell check off

 Off[General::spell1];

 Outline

 Last time

 Scientific writing

 Today

 Integrating perceptual information

 Modular vs. cooperative computation

-To make problems tractable, ost theories of visual estimation are "modular", e.g. surface-color-from-radiance (Land, 1959), shape-from-shading (Horn, 1975), optic flow (Hildreth, 1983) or structure-from-motion (Ullman, 1979).
-While there is evidence for multiple pathways and areas in the brain, we have only sketchy ideas of their computations, and the extent to which the computational modules of theorists may relate to cortical architecture.
+To make problems tractable, most theories of visual estimation have been "modular", e.g. surface-color-from-radiance (Land, 1959), shape-from-shading (Horn, 1975), optic flow (Hildreth, 1983) or structure-from-motion (Ullman, 1979).
+While there is evidence for multiple pathways and areas in the brain, with possible analogous functions, we have only sketchy ideas of their computations, and the extent to which the computational modules of theorists may relate to cortical architecture.

-In this lecture, we deal with another problem.
+In this lecture, we focus on the problem of how information is integrated.
 It is phenomenally apparent that visual information is integrated to provide a strikingly singular description of the visual environment.
 By looking at how human perception integrates scene attributes, we will get some idea of how different kinds of visual processing in the brain might interact, and what kind of information is represented.

 Some basic graph types in vision (Review from Lecture 6)

 See: Kersten, D., & Yuille, A. (2003) and Kersten, Mamassian & Yuille (2004)

 Basic Bayes

-$$p[S | I] = \frac{p[I | S] p[S]}{p[I]}$$
+$$p[S \mid I] = \frac{p[I \mid S] p[S]}{p[I]}$$

 Usually, we will be thinking of the Y term as a random variable over the hypothesis space, and X as data.
 So for visual inference, Y = S (the scene), and X = I (the image data), and I = f(S).